tylabs/quicksand/README.md

 - bin/quicksand: Command line tool.

-- requirements.txt: pip dependencies
+- requirements.txt: Python dependencies

 - lambda/Dockerfile for building an Amazon Lambda environment

 - lambda/wait.py helper script for building Amazon Lambda environment

-### Python modules
+### With Thanks to the Creators of:

 - pdfreader